Why It Matters

 Zoom Out

-Section 232 investigations have previously been used to justify sweeping tariffs on steel and aluminum imports, most notably during the first Trump administration.
-Applying the same mechanism to finished manufactured goods such as farm equipment would represent a notable expansion of the tool’s scope.
+Section 232 investigations have previously been used to impose tariffs on steel and aluminum imports.
+Applying the provision to agricultural equipment would represent an expansion of the authority to address corporate decisions about production locations.

 What’s Next